Announcing Bito’s free open-source sponsorship program. Apply now

 This approach helps teams catch issues that static analysis tools might overlook while reducing the time spent on manual reviews.

-How AI code reviews work
+More on how AI code reviews work:

 AI-powered reviews combine machine learning, static analysis, and repository-wide context awareness to provide more meaningful feedback.
 By analysing past code changes, learning from developer inputs, and recognising patterns, AI continuously refines its recommendations.